HINKOKO/shell/loops_conditions_and_parsing/README.md

 Script 7 displays the time for 12 hours and 59 minutes Script 8 lists content of current directory, without the first part before the - character Script 9 gives information about a file
+ Script 10 display number from 1 to 100 with special mentions for multiple of 3,5 and 15